Pathology of Ocular Glaucoma

 The increase in intraocular pressure causes gradual damage to the optic nerve resulting the decrease in the sensitivity of ganglion cells and the ultimate destruction of it.

-The progression of eye glaucoma is usually slow thus it is characterized as a “silent disease” since in the early stages tends to be asymptomatic.
-People most likely to develop glaucoma are diabetics, individuals with high blood pressure, myopic, the elderly, people with vascular disease and those with hereditary predisposition.
+The progression of the disease is usually slow so it is characterized as a “silent disease” since Glaucoma in its early stages is asymptomatic.
+People most likely to develop Glaucoma are diabetics, individuals with hypertension, with myopia, the elderly, people with vascular diseases and those with hereditary predisposition.

-- Angle-closure glaucoma (also called “closed-angle glaucoma”) where the presence of severe symptoms is obvious, predominantly with pain, redness of the eye, dizziness and blurred vision.
-Mainly in older patients, the lens in the eye becomes larger thus pushing the iris forward and narrowing the space between the iris and the cornea.
-This angle is now narrow and the fluid in the eye is blocked from the drainage system.
-Therefore the fluid builds up and eye pressure increases, thus resulting in increased eye pressure.
+- Closed angle Glaucoma (acute) in which the presence of severe symptoms is evident.
+It is rather painful and redness of the eye usually appears as well as dizziness and blurred vision.
+Mainly in elderly patients the lens of the eye grows, thus pushing the iris forward and limiting the space between the iris and the cornea.
+This angle is now narrow and the fluid in the eye is blocked by the abduction system.
+Therefore the fluid accumulates and the pressure on the eye increases.

 At our Institute, in the period of Covid-19, we care about your safety and we implement all the prescribed health protocols of the Greek Ministry of Health and the Infectious Diseases Commission of EODY.